vschaftenaar/standalone-shiny/README.md

 *  runApp.bat has already been converted to an .exe, i.e., run.exe
+** to be unziippped

 ```